Master-Frank/XmindMcp/README.md

 ```

 ## ⚙️ Paths & Configuration
-- No absolute paths in examples or IDE configs; prefer project-relative paths.
+- Examples in docs use project-relative paths for readability.
-- Set `default_output_dir` in `xmind_mcp_config.json` using a relative path like `"output"`.
+- For MCP output tools, configure a default absolute output directory via MCP config env (`configs/mcp_config.json`) or CLI `--default-output-dir`.
-- Some tools accept an explicit `output_path`; prefer relying on the default output directory to avoid absolute paths.
+- If no default is configured, pass an explicit absolute `output_path`/`output_filepath` in tool calls; relative paths are rejected by MCP output tools.

 ## 🧪 Run Tests
 ```bash